1linden/NBA_Akinator/README.md

 3. Remove players who are inconsistent with the user's answers.
 4. Repeat the process until:
    - Only one player remains, **or**
-   - No remaining question can further split the remaining players.<br>
+   - No remaining question can further split the remaining players.

 If the engine cannot narrow the players any further, it makes a **random guess** from the remaining candidates.

 ## Technologies Used